andebetT/AI-Code-Review-Assignment_for_Eskalate/submission_template.md

 ## 3) Explanation Review & Rewrite
 ### AI-generated explanation (original)
-> This function sums all positive numbers in the list and safely ignores invalid values.
+> This function calculates the average of valid measurements by ignoring missing values (None) and averaging the remaining values.
+It safely handles mixed input types and ensures an accurate average

 ### Issues in original explanation
 -